-To view the poster chop.edu/round7.
+To view the poster presentation for this program, please visit chop.edu/round7.

 Addressing mental and behavioral health is an emergency, but patients with identified mental health needs can fall through the cracks when there is not a good follow-up system.
 The project team was able to test and refine a model of need identification and coordinated follow-up that has the potential to make a real difference in patients' lives.